wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 &nbsp;

-The brain is one of the complex organs to understand in the human body, and Kernel recognizes that creating a robust device for consumers is far from trivial in terms of the science and technology.
+The brain is one of the most complex organs to understand in the human body, and Kernel recognizes that creating a robust device for consumers is far from trivial in terms of the science and technology.
 The biggest challenge is in creating a device that is able to capture reliable signals from the brain.

 > **To make brain measurements mainstream, you need a solid scientific and technological foundation.**
 > **The device needs to read signals that can be measured reliably every time**.
 It can't work 75% of the time.